quijot/radio-package/README.rst

 ToDo
 ====

-- support multiples radio lists
+- support multiples radio lists (is it useful?)
 - support downloading radio lists from somewhere
-- customize player and priorities or autodetect (something like *rifle* in the *ranger* package)
+- customize player and priorities or autodetect (something like *rifle* in the *ranger-fm* package)
 - what more?
 - help me at https://github.com/quijot/radio-package